Last updated on February 15, 2023 by Wandering our World

 That diversity is reflected in every aspect of the culture, from Surinamese food to festivals.

 Whether you want to explore the Amazon or get to know the unique South American culture, Suriname is the place to visit.
+Below are what we think you have to check out.

 Right on the coast of Suriname lies its capital, Paramaribo.
 The view from across the water makes it hard to believe you’re in South America for a second.